Ralim/IronOS/Documentation/PowerSources.md

 The following additional table is the list of devices compatible with hardware which requires Power Delivery support (>= 30W).
 Devices from the list have been successfully tested & used with TS80P in PD mode.
 Please, keep in mind that:

 - PD can be provided only through usb-c <-> usb-c cable;
-- not only charger but cable itself should be capable to carry higher wattages.
+- not only a charger but a cable itself should be capable to carry higher wattages.

 ### Compatible Devices (PowerDelivery for TS80P)